-Nike Speed Camp at the University of Houston
+Nike Speed Clinic at the University of Houston

 SPEED | ACCELERATION | EXPLOSIVENESS

-The 2023 Nike Speed Camp at the University of Houston offers athletes the opportunity to train, learn, and experience firsthand the culture and tradition of UH Track & Field, which has produced some of the most decorated collegiate and Olympic athletes in track and field.
+The Nike Speed Clinic at the University of Houston offers athletes the opportunity to train, learn, and experience firsthand the culture and tradition of UH Track & Field, which has produced some of the most decorated collegiate and Olympic athletes in track and field.

 Speed is the difference maker, and with the right coaching you can get faster, and for the first time ever, we're partnering with the University of Houston to provide you with access to some of the world’s greatest speed coaches to maximize your speed, whether you're an individual or team sport athlete.

 Hosted at the University of Houston, you will have the opportunity to learn and train under the UH system with some of the most decorated coaches in track & field, including Cougar Head Coach and Olympic legend Carl Lewis, Director of Track and Field Will Blackburn, and Assistant Head Coach, Kyle Tellez.

 - World Class Coaching

 - Separate Session for Elementary and Middle/High School Ages

 - Event-specific training